Pastifier/Minishell/README.md

 - exit with no options
 - `$` (dollar-sign) expansion of variable expressions (only expansion of environment variables is required).
 - BONUS: handling `&&` and `||` with parentheses for priority.
+- BONUS: Wildcards should work for the current directory.

 ## The program's main structure: